Despite their varied hues, the color of the M&M you pop into your mouth has zero effect on the flavor.

 Orange Antifreeze

 One of these acids is carboxylates, which inhibit the accumulation of corrosion.
-The fantastic thing about these is that they only affect metal surfaces.
+The remarkable thing about these is that they only affect metal surfaces.
 Meaning they will protect metallic parts without interfering with non-metallic ones.

 Thankfully, orange antifreeze should last as long as 5-years.
-Meaning so long as you remember to replenish it, your engine should not encounter any difficulties.
+Meaning so long as you remember to replenish it, your engine should not encounter any major difficulties.

 Can I Mix Different Engine Coolant Types?